dmatveev/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 @snippet cpp/tutorial_code/gapi/face_beautification/face_beautification_stream.cpp toDbl
 @snippet cpp/tutorial_code/gapi/face_beautification/face_beautification_stream.cpp ld_pp_incl

-The important thing is use of the `atan2()` function, which can return negative value depending on the `x` and `y` signs; this fact allows to get the right angle even in case of upside-down face arrangment (if we put the points in the right order, of course).
+The important thing is the use of the `atan2()` function, which can return negative value depending on the `x` and `y` signs; this fact allows to get the right angle even in case of upside-down face arrangment (if we put the points in the right order, of course).

-Back to the `getEyeEllipse` function, it returns a constructed `Contour` to use the RVO.
+Back to the `getEyeEllipse()` function, it returns a constructed `Contour` to use the RVO.

 After the bottom side of an eye is approximated, we just push the eyebrow points